Stuart Fairchild Preview, Player Props: Reds vs. Blue Jays

-Stuart Fairchild -- hitting .233 with a double, a triple, a home run, two walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Toronto Blue Jays, with Chris Bassitt on the mound, on August 19 at 6:40 PM ET.
+On Sunday, Stuart Fairchild (.207 batting average in his past 10 games, with a double, a triple, a home run, three walks and four RBI) and the Cincinnati Reds play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Blue Jays.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Stuart Fairchild Game Info & Props vs. the Blue Jays